APA ACCREDITED Doctoral Internship Program*

 Training Staff Responsibilities

-- Relate to interns in a collegial and professional manner that is conducive to a positive learning environment
+1 Relate to interns in a collegial and professional manner that is conducive to a positive learning environment;

-- Respect individual differences among interns, including cultural or individual diversity issues
+2 Respect individual differences among interns, including cultural or individual diversity issues;

-- Model ethical, professional behavior including recognition of and respect for differences among clients and colleagues
+3 Model ethical, professional behavior including recognition of and respect for differences among clients and colleagues;

-- Model commitment to the mission of Community Health Awareness Council
+4 Model commitment to the mission of Community Health Awareness Council;

-- Maintain agreed upon times for supervision, consultation, and co-therapy experiences
+5 Maintain agreed upon times for supervision, consultation, and co-therapy experiences;

-- Clearly communicate expectations of interns and give appropriate timely feedback regarding their progress
+6 Clearly communicate expectations of interns and give appropriate timely feedback regarding their progress;

-- Consult regularly with other professional staff who may have contact with the interns and provide knowledge about their competencies and general performance
+7 Consult regularly with other professional staff who may have contact with the interns and provide knowledge about their competencies and general performance;

-- Contact the training director when questions or concerns arise regarding interns’ requirements
+8 Contact the training director when questions or concerns arise regarding interns’ requirements;

-- Keep informed about any changes in the program or agency that may impact the interns and communicate these in a direct, timely fashion if they will affect the interns experience
+9 Keep informed about any changes in the program or agency that may impact the interns and communicate these in a direct, timely fashion if they will affect the interns experience;

-- Follow all outlined grievance policies and due process if problems arise concerning interns
+10 Follow all outlined grievance policies and due process if problems arise concerning interns;

 Supervision Modes and Methods

-- All interns receive regularly scheduled, individual supervision by licensed psychologists for 2 hours per week.
-Typically these hours are traditional face-to-face case-focused supervision on individual or family cases and attend to diagnostic assessment, intervention and treatment planning and case conceptualization that emphasize the integration of theory and evidence-based practice.
+• All interns receive weekly scheduled individual (2 hours) and group (2 hours) supervision by licensed psychologists.
+These face-to-face supervision meetings are focused on individual, couple and/or family cases and attend to diagnostic assessment, formulation, intervention and treatment planning, emphasizing the integration of theory and evidence-based practice.

-- For some cases during the training year, the face-to-face supervision time may include co-therapy (family or group), or shared clinical practice in an emergency or field setting where the intern has the opportunity to work as an apprentice and both observe the supervisor as a model or have supervision through being observed in the clinical setting and receiving feedback.
+• For some cases during the training year, the face-to-face supervision time may include co-therapy (family or group), or shared clinical practice in an emergency or field setting where the intern has the opportunity to work as an apprentice and both observe the supervisor as a model or have supervision while being observed in the clinical setting and receive feedback.

-Interns from receive a stipend of $25,000 plus $1200 in benefits from their respective schools.
+Interns receive a stipend of $25,000 plus $1200 in benefits from their respective schools.

 For More Information